mokten/StubPlay/README.md

 - [x] Audit responses
   1. Server side dev said they didn’t change anything but you can prove they did because you saved the responses
 - [x] Api not ready?
 That’s ok you can create your own stubs and use them until the api is ready
-- [x] Debug http requests - view requests being saved as responses are being processed
+- [x] Debug http requests - view requests being saved as responses are being consumed by your App
 - [x] Replay customer experiences -> need to upload to your server yourself